fxpio/fxp-mailer-bundle/README.md

 Features include:

-- Stored the templates in filesystem with:
+- Stored the templates in:
-  - twig format
+  - filesystem with twig format
-  - yaml format
+  - filesystem with yaml format
-- Stored the templates in app config
+  - app config
-- Stored the templates in database with doctrine (optional)
+  - database with doctrine (optional)
 - Compatible with the localization
 - Allow to use the Symfony translator with the translation domain
 - Use twig for rendered the mail and layout templates